evanpersinger/study_timer/data/README.md

 - **Daily Reset**: Each day starts fresh with 0 sessions and 0 minutes
 - **Historical Data**: Previous days' data is preserved in the same file
 - **Automatic Updates**: Data is updated automatically when you complete study sessions
+- **Partial Session Tracking**: If you pause or reset mid-session, partial study time is automatically added
 - **Data Persistence**: All data is saved automatically and persists between app sessions
+- **Real-time Display**: Your current day's progress is shown live in the app interface
+- **Automatic Loading**: Data is loaded automatically when you start the app

 ## Viewing Your Data